-- 9.3.2.1 Students whose cGPA falls between 1.7 and 1.99 in any one semester will receive an "Academic Warning" (AW). - 9.3.2.2 Students whose cGPA falls below 1.7 in any one semester will be put on "Academic Probation" (AP).
+- 9.3.2.1 Students whose cGPA falls between 1.7 and 1.99 in any one semester will receive an "Academic Warning" (AW).
+If the student obtains a cGPA of 2.0 or above in the following semester, the Academic Warning will be removed. - 9.3.2.2 Students whose cGPA falls below 1.7 in any one semester will be put on "Academic Probation" (AP).
+The Academic Probation status will remain in place until their cGPA rises to 1.7 or above. - 9.3.2.3 Student who are given Academic Warning or on Academic Probation are strongly advised to reduce his/her study load in the subsequent semester.